cartolid/cartolidar/README.md

     LCL_marcoCoordMaxY=CFG_marcoCoordMaxY,
 )
 ```

-Search for dasoLidar files:
+3. Search for dasoLidar files:
 ```
 myDasolidar.searchSourceFiles(
     LCL_rutaAscRaizBase=CFG_rutaAscRaizBase,
 )
 ```
+where CFG_rutaAscRaizBase is the path where de asc files with DLVs can be found

-Create a Tiff file from the dasoLidar files found:
+4. Create a Tiff file from the DLV files found:
 ```
 myDasolidar.createAnalizeMultiDasoLayerRasterFile(
-    LCL_rasterPixelSize=CFG_rasterPixelSize,
+    LCL_patronVectrName=CFG_patronVectrName,
+    LCL_patronLayerName=CFG_patronLayerName,
     LCL_rutaCompletaMFE=CFG_rutaCompletaMFE,
     LCL_cartoMFEcampoSp=CFG_cartoMFEcampoSp,
-    LCL_patronVectrName=CFG_patronVectrName,
-    LCL_patronLayerName=CFG_patronLayerName,
 )
 ```
+where:

+CFG_patronVectrName and CFG_patronLayerName are the file and vector layer with the reference area(s).

+CFG_rutaCompletaMFE and CFG_cartoMFEcampoSp are the vector layer and field with the forest types.

-Create new Tiff files with similar zones and proximity to reference one:
+5. Create new Tiff files with similar zones and proximity to reference one:
 ```
-myDasolidar.generarRasterCluster(
-    LCL_radioClusterPix=CFG_radioClusterPix,
-)
+myDasolidar.generarRasterCluster()
 ```

 to be continued...